Doctor of Philosophy in Earth System Science and Policy

 ESSP 590Colloquium Series2

-2. A minimum of 90 credits (30 of which must be taken in the Earth System Science and Policy Program) beyond the baccalaureate, including acceptable master’s degree work, and up to 18 credits for dissertation is required for the PhD degree.
+2. A minimum of 90 credits (30 of which must be taken in the Earth System Science and Policy Program) beyond the baccalaureate, including acceptable master’s degree work, and up to 18 credits for dissertation is required for the Ph.D. degree.

 4. Students must complete at least 6 credits of approved academic work per year.

 5. By the end of the second semester in the doctoral program, the student will select a chair of her/his Advisory Committee.
 By the end of the third semester, the student will select membership of the Advisory Committee, in consultation with the chair.
-The Advisory Committee will have at least five members, at least three of which must be from the ESSP faculty.
+The Advisory Committee will have at least four members, at least three of which must be from the ESSP faculty.
 One of the committee members will be appointed by the Dean of the School of Graduate Studies.
 That member will be from outside the ESSP Department.
 The committee will assist the student in course selection and definition of a research topic and will also administer and evaluate all examinations that are required for completion of the degree.

-6. ESSP PhD students must file with the School of Graduate Studies an approved program of study by the end of their third semester.
+6. ESSP Ph.D. students must file with the School of Graduate Studies an approved program of study by the end of their third semester.

 7. Students must maintain a GPA of at least 3.00 from the start of the Ph.D. program in ESSP, with no grades below “B” and comply with the requirements of the School of Graduate Studies.
 Any student whose GPA falls below 3.00 will be placed on probation and will have one semester to raise the GPA to 3.00 or above.

-8. All students must take a qualifying exam to advance to candidacy in the PhD program.
-Part of the written requirement requires all students to write a dissertation proposal in a style appropriate for submission to a funding organization or agency.
-Students will present their proposal for review no later than two years from the date of admission to the ESSP doctoral program.
-To be advanced to candidacy the PhD student will also take a qualifying exam, which will be administered during the student’s third year.
-Successful completion, and oral defense, of a dissertation is also required for the PhD degree.
+9. All students are required to write a dissertation proposal in a style appropriate for submission to a funding organization or agency.
+Students will present and defend their proposal no later than two years from the date of admission to the ESSP doctoral program.
+Successful completion, and oral defense, of a dissertation is also required for the Ph.D. degree.

-9. All exams will be administered and evaluated by the student’s Advisory Committee.
+10. All exams will be administered and evaluated by the student’s Advisory Committee.

 ESSP 503Environmental Policy Science3